dotnet/docs-maui/docs/migration/android-projects.md

 dotnet new android-bindinglib --output MyJavaBinding
 ```

-Once the projects are created, some basic item templates can also be used such as:
+Once the projects are created, some basic item templates can also be used to add items to the projects:

 ```console
 dotnet new android-activity --name LoginActivity --namespace MyAndroidApp